AdrieanKhisbe/bundle-phobia-cli/README.md

 Usage: bundle-phobia <package-name>

 Options:
-  --range, -r  specify a range of version you want                      [number] -h, --help   Show help                                               [boolean]
+  --range, -r  Get a range of version (0 for all, 8 by default)         [number] -h, --help   Show help                                               [boolean]

 ```